further-external/VPAL/Data Layer Events/Checkout Started.md

 # Checkout Started

-This event has been updated for the CRP - (update if we need to data attributes to capture with offsite link click)
+This event has been updated for the CRP - (pending testing, we could just go with the HTML attribute)

 ###

+## HTML Attribute

 ## Javascript Code
 ```js